The full name of Yad La-Shiryon is The Armored Corps Memorial Site and Museum at Latrun. And it is one of the most diverse tank museums in the world.

 Source: Wikipedia

-Our last visit was during 2018 Independence Day.
+Our last visit was on Independence Day of 2018.
 Yad La-Shiryon is active all year round.
 But during Independence Day, you can find additional exhibitions.
 We started with the Military engineering exhibition.

 Note: keep in mind that you will see crowds and soldiers explaining the exhibits in these photos (since I took them during Independence Day celebrations).
-If you come on a regular day, there will be fewer people, and there will be no guides (or at least fewer guides).
+If you come on a regular day, there will be fewer people and no guides (or at least fewer guides).

 Can you guess the wheel of which vehicle it is?